tonydelanuez/Juxtaposition-Generator/README.md

 Web application written in Python and JavaScript that generates combinations of comments from an adult video website and inspirational wallpapers from reddit.com.

+## Disclaimer

+Any content generated from this application is not own.
+The comments and images rendered from scraping comment data do not represent my own opinions nor those of my employer.

 ## Installation